shangjingbo1226/SegPhrase/README.md

 ## Publication

-* Liu, J., Shang, J., Wang, C., Ren, X., & Han, J. (2015, May).
-Mining Quality Phrases from Massive Text Corpora.
-In Proceedings of the 2015 ACM SIGMOD International Conference on Management of Data (pp. 1729-1744).
-ACM.
+* Jialu Liu#, Jingbo Shang#, Chi Wang, Xiang Ren and Jiawei Han, "**[Mining Quality Phrases from Massive Text Corpora](http://jialu.cs.illinois.edu/paper/sigmod2015-liu.pdf)**”, Proc. of 2015 ACM SIGMOD Int.
+Conf. on Management of Data (SIGMOD'15), Melbourne, Australia, May 2015. (# equally contributed) [slides](http://jialu.cs.illinois.edu/paper/sigmod2015-liu-slides.pdf)

 ## Notes

-The current results contain unigrams, which are not so stable on the performance.
-We will keep updating our unigram part.
+The current results supports quality unigram mining, which is not covered in the original paper.
+We plan to improve that part in the future updates.

+Automatic labeling is another addon feature based on Wikipedia entities.
+It is suggested to provide your own labels in order to achieve the best performance.

 ## Requirements